 Stages of changes

-These major reforms were adopted in a stepwise manner across several years.
+These major reforms were adopted in a stepwise manner over several years.
 It’s generally recognized to be in a period of last 10 years that changes started to appear.
 However, major significant changes are known to have been introduced in 3 stages recently.

 Starting the year 2015, when the Chinese FDA introduced a self-inspection program for clinical data.
 This was followed by a priority review process in Feb 2016 to boost the clinical development program at par with the US & EU.
 These changes started to cleanse and improve the status of clinical data bringing more confidence in data integrity.
 Also, these changes started a much more clinical development program that only aided in the volume of clinical trials conducted in China.